 Some police jurisdictions will respond to a video-verified alarm in under two minutes.
-The speed at which police respond and make an apprehension can have a drastic difference on the losses incurred, Eliason explains.
+The speed at which police respond and make an apprehension can have a drastic difference on the losses incurred at the given property, Eliason explains,

 “The goal of Videofied is to get the video to the central station for action as soon as possible.
 The only question the monitoring operator needs to answer with our video is, ‘Do I see a human being?’
 The goal is making an arrest as opposed to determining identity after the fact.
 In real life, most videos of intrusions taken with megapixel cameras show high resolution images of a hoodie or baseball cap, not truly practical for identifying the intruder.”

 He adds that Videofied’s Indoor MotionViewer costs about the same as a normal, wireless PIR, providing sensors with eyes that simply screw to the wall to install.
 The batteries will last four years and the wireless range for transmission of the video clips is 500 feet through normal sheet rock and metal stud construction.
 An outdoor product line works in extreme conditions.

 In addition, Videofied now offers a smartphone app to give the user remote visual status in the form of a video clip or snapshot.
 This is not truly live surveillance, but it is a great answer for an immediate visual status of something like, ‘Did I leave the cash room door open?’ or ‘Did anybody open up the office today?’